 Srinagar Leh highway is open until Sonamarg but closed beyond that as Zojila is all snowed out.

 Srinagar Leh Highway Status 2018 – Update: January 1st

 Temperature continues to dip all across Jammu and Kashmir state; with the town of Leh recording as the coldest city.
 Nights are recording a temperature of -19 to -20 degrees Celsius with temperature remaining close to -10 degrees Celsius at noon.
 Temperature at Srinagar goes down to close to -10 degrees during night and 10 degrees at noon.

 The region has not seen much snow this year, including Ladakh.
 There has been no snowfall so far in Srinagar and very less in Leh town.
 There was a fresh spell of snow on 1st Jan however it was only at the peaks and higher areas.
 What this necessarily means is that if it continues this way, we are looking at an early Summer and early opening of the road.
 For now however, to be on a safer side, plan your trip only after late April.

 Srinagar Leh Highway Status 2018 – Update: December 10th

-Srinagar to Leh road is now officially closed until next year.
+Srinagar to Leh road is no longer open.
 Temperature has been dipping all across the Kashmir and Ladakh region.
 Srinagar city recorded minus 3.0 degrees Celsius; Pahalgam minus 4.5; and Gulmarg minus 2.2 as the night’s lowest temperatures of this season so far.
 Ladakh region recorded minus 12.3 degrees Celsius; and Kargil minus 7.2 degrees Celsius as the night’s lowest temperature.
 The entire stretch connecting Kashmir to Leh will remain closed until further notice next year.

 Srinagar Leh Highway Status 2018